 - “Cat’s in the Cradle” by Harry Chapin

-Here are few great movies to use for discussion:
+Here are a few movies that work well for this activity:

 - The Emperor’s New Groove